morphware/chat-daemon/README.md

 ### Download a Model

+_Note: The following is only for users with GPU-enabled nodes who want to download LLMs.
+These users have administrative privileges on their nodes, which you can see in the image below ("Admin Panel")._

 To download and start using a model, enter the model name into the form-field highlight in red, below.
 Then, press enter or click the download button to the right of the form-field.

 ![image](https://github.com/morphware/chat-daemon/assets/8116437/df6052c8-abab-4c08-b663-e36b120a421d)